ibm-apiconnect/lifecycle/production-lifecycle.md

 atleast two catalogs, sometimes more.
 In this article we will assume two catalogs, one named **staging** and another named **production**.
-Those catalogs may be part of the same API provider organization, two different providers on the same API Connect instance, or two different provider organizations in two physically disparate instances.
-The instance, provider organization, and catalog cardinaity is dependent on organizational and compliance criteria that are outside the scope of this article.
+Those catalogs may be part of the same API provider organization, two different provider organizations in the same API Connect instance, or two different provider organizations in two physically disparate instances.
+The instance, provider organization, and catalog cardinaity is dependent on corporate organization and compliance criteria that are outside the scope of this article.

-API Connect has a boolean catalog configuration property named `production` that determines the catalog type.
-For staging and production catalogs we recommend setting this property `true`.
-The `true` value result in behavior that requires new API products being published to the catalog to have a unique name and/or version that doesn't conflict with existing API products that already exist in the catalog.
+API Connect supports a boolean catalog configuration property named `production` that has a critical impact on the behavior of the catalog.  **For staging and production catalogs we recommend setting this property `true`.** The `true` value results in behavior that requires new API products being published to the catalog to have a unique name and/or version that doesn't conflict with existing API products that already exist in the catalog.

 For example, a production typed catalog can support: